LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-sylvian-sakamoto-forbidden-colours/index.md

 slug: howard-mades-sunday-jams-sylvian-sakamoto-forbidden-colours
 author: 63
 banner: []
-description: >-
-  Such a beautiful piece, I only found it 2 days ago and tears did flow.
+description: "Such a beautiful piece, I only found it 2 days ago and tears did flow.
 Its instrumental composed by Ryuichi Sakamoto is from a war film with David Bowie called Merry Christmas Mr Lawrence, I havent seen it but I intend too.
-Then the track was reissued with David Sylvian singing lyrics.&nbsp; Sorry this is [...]Read More...
+Then the track was reissued with David Sylvian singing lyrics.\_ Sorry this is [...]Read More..."
 published: true
 tags: feature
 featured: false